ps3com/mashup-doodle/README.md

 (3) Check out this project and put everything in the folder you just created

+(4) Configure your Wookie and Shindig applications

+	For Wookie see here (http://wookie.apache.org/docs/developer/running.html)
-(4) Start your tomcat server with your deployed instances of Wookie and Shindig
+	Next run your tomcat server with your deployed instances of Wookie and Shindig

 (6) Startup Moodle